mbcarbonetto/qiime2-session/Hands-on.md

 **During this hands-on session you will learn how to:**

+1- "Import" data into QIIME2

-1- Do quality filtering, denoising and picking of features and representative sequences using DADA2
+2- Do quality filtering, denoising and picking of features and representative sequences using DADA2

-2- Assign taxonomy to features with trained classifiers.
+3- Assign taxonomy to features with trained classifiers.

-3- Align sequences and build a phylogenetic tree.
+4- Align sequences and build a phylogenetic tree.

-4- Calculate alpha and beta diversity.
+5- Calculate alpha and beta diversity.

-5- Test for differential abundances between groups of samples using ANCOM
+6- Test for differential abundances between groups of samples using ANCOM

 **Note:** QIIME2 has already been installed in your working station in order to follow this tutorial.